 Description: This property is 1 minute walk from the beach.
 Manava Beach Resort & Spa Moorea is a traditional Polynesian-style resort, located just 10 minutes’ drive from the airport.
 It offers garden bungalows with a sundeck and private plunge pool.
 All rooms at Manava Beach Resort & Spa Moorea feature ceiling fans, air conditioning, coffee/tea making facilities and a minibar.
 Other room facilities include a hairdryer, safety deposit box and flat-screen cable TV.
 The resort features an outdoor swimming pool located on the beachfront.
 Manea Spa offers a range of massages and beauty treatments.
 The Manava Beach Resort & Spa Moorea is opened every Friday and Saturday and hosts festive themed event for guests to enjoy.
 Manava Beach Resort & Spa Moorea is a 15-minute drive from the ferry terminal and 3 km from the magnificent Cook's Bay.

-The best time to visit Moorea is during the dry season between May and October, when the average annual temperature of 27°C (81°F) is tempered by refreshing sea breezes.
+The best time to visit Moorea is during the dry season from late-May to mid-October, when the average high daytime temperature of 29°C (84°F) is tempered by refreshing sea breezes.

 For more climate info: Moorea Weather Guide…